Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Introduction

+In~\cite{candes2014solving}, Cand\`es and Li established an \emph{exact recovery} result: If $m=\Theta\left(n\right)$, then, with high probability (w.h.p.)\footnote{An event happens w.h.p. if the probability is larger than $1-\exp(-cm)$ for some numerical constant $c$.}, $X^\natural$ is the unique optimizer for the convex optimization problem

+Here, the choice of the objective function $\tr(X)$ and the constraint $X\in\S^n_+$ reflect prior knowledge that the true signal is low rank and PSD respectively.

-\paragraph{Issues and challenges} Unfortunately, convexity and uniqueness of solution are not the end of the story as convex optimization problems themselves may not be well-conditioned.
-In these situations, the recovery process may suffer from \begin{itemize} \item \textit{measurement error}: when the observation vector $b$ is corrupted by noise, the optimal solution of \eqref{eq:abstract_problem_intro} may deviate greatly from $x^\natural$ or may even cease to exist; \item \textit{optimization error}: the problem \eqref{eq:abstract_problem_intro} may admit near-optimal and near-feasible solutions in terms of function value and constraint violation that are far from the true signal $x^\natural$; \item \textit{slow algorithm convergence}: the iteration complexity of existing first-order algorithms for solving \eqref{eq:abstract_problem_intro} may depend polynomially on the dimension due to polynomially poor conditioning of \eqref{eq:abstract_problem_intro}.\footnote{These polynomial factors may be even worse when measuring error in terms of distance to the true solution as opposed to function value.} Such dependence weakens the applicability of existing first-order methods on large-scale instances of \eqref{eq:abstract_problem_intro}. \end{itemize}
+\paragraph{Issues and challenges} Unfortunately, convexity and uniqueness of solution are not the end of the story as \eqref{eq:phret_intro} may not be well-conditioned.
+In such a situation, the recovery process may suffer from: \begin{itemize} \item \textit{measurement error}: if the observation $b$ is corrupted by noise, the optimal solution of \eqref{eq:phret_intro} may deviate greatly from $X^\natural$ or may even cease to exist; \item \textit{optimization error}: the problem \eqref{eq:phret_intro} may admit near-optimal and near-feasible solutions in terms of function value and constraint violation that are far from the true signal $X^\natural$; \item \textit{slow algorithm convergence}: the iteration complexity of existing first-order algorithms for solving \eqref{eq:phret_intro} may depend polynomially on the dimension due to polynomially poor conditioning of \eqref{eq:phret_intro}.\footnote{These polynomial factors may be even worse when measuring error in terms of distance to the true solution as opposed to function value.} Such dependence weakens the applicability of existing first-order methods on large-scale instances of \eqref{eq:phret_intro}. \end{itemize}